 Welcome to Hal Higdon's Triathlon 1 Training Program.
 The purpose of this 8-week program is to utilize the three events of the triathlon (swimming, cycling and running) plus strength training and walking to get you in shape and keep you there.
-The Triathlon 1 program is not intended to train you for a triathlon--although you certainly could compete in one at the end of 8 weeks if that is your desire.
+It's a good summer fitness program, but the Triathlon 1 program is not intended to train you for a triathlon--although you certainly could compete in one at the end of 8 weeks if that is your desire.
 Your goal instead should be Total Fitness.
-Let's begin today with a 30-minute bike ride, outdoors or on an indoor exercycle.
-Then finish with some strength training.
+Let's begin today with a 30-minute bike ride, outdoors or on an indoor bike.
+Think you can cover 5 miles in that time?
+After your ride, finish with some strength training.

 Run for a half hour today at whatever pace seems comfortable to you.
 Don't worry about how far you run or how fast.
 For the benefit of training goals shown on the toolbar, I estimate that you will run about 3 miles in a half hour.
 If you do more or less, don't worry about it.